 Tip: I’ve not seen it here but I have it on good authority that the rare Oriental Pied Hornbill lives in the trees here.

-The Visitor Centre / House No 1 – on the East of the island is a tudor like house which was built in the ’30s and restored in the early 2000s.
-It’s now an exhibition space which you can wander around and find out about the history of Pulau Ubin and the Chek Jawa wet lands.
+The Visitor Centre / House No 1 – on the East of the island is a tudor styled house which was built in the ’30s and restored in the early 2000s.
+It’s now an exhibition space which you can wander around and find out about the history of Pulau Ubin and the Chek Jawa wet lands or walk out onto the viewing jetty.

 German Girl Shrine – within the mountain bike park sit a German shrine.
 I’ve heard two different folk lore around why it’s here… the first… There were once a German family who live on the island and managed a coffee plantation but when the island was invaded the 18 year old daughter fled, she went missing but was later found dead.
 The second lore is that when the British rushed onto the island at the end of WW1, the girl fled in fear and slipped and fell to her death in the quarry.
 But either way she is buried on the site and people come from near and far to offer joss sticks and prayers.